Leveraging Pre-trained Large Language Models to Construct and Utilize World Models for Model-based Task Planning: Empirical Evaluation

 \subsection{Generating plans with the extracted PDDL models}

 For planning tasks (i.e., user instructions and initial states), we use the Household domain and Logistics domain, where state-of-the-art LLM planners struggle to find valid plans.
 We sampled 27 tasks for Household and 21 for Logistics.
 For the initial states, we assume the grounding is provided, and for the goals, we leverage GPT-4 to translate user instructions into PDDL goal specifications in terms of the extracted predicates (an example prompt can be found at Appx. \ref{app:translate-instruction}), and send it over to a standard STRIPS planner {\em which already has access to the domain model acquired through LLMs}.
-With this setup, a classical planner Fast Downward \cite{helmert2006fast} can effectively find valid plans in 95\% of the cases.
-The failures were only due to goal translation errors, showing that the domain model acquired through the LLM was quite robust!
+With this setup, a classical planner Fast Downward \cite{helmert2006fast} can effectively find valid plans in 95\% of the cases (the failures were only due to goal translation errors).
 Note that in contrast to earlier methods such as \cite{liu2023llm+} that use LLMs only as a mechanism for translating user goals to PDDL format, and throw that over to external sound planners with hand-crafted correct PDDL domain models, our approach uses LLMs themselves to develop the PDDL world model driving the external planner.